Blockade of Nagorno-Karabakh: International Court of Justice

-Armenia applied to the International Court of Justice with a request to apply interim measures and oblige Azerbaijan to stop organizing and supporting the alleged demonstrations that have blocked free movement in both directions through the Lachin corridor.
-The hearing was part of a larger case that Armenia filed in 2020 alleging Azerbaijan “has breached a convention against racial discrimination."
+Armenia applied to the International Court of Justice with a request to oblige Azerbaijan to stop organizing and supporting the alleged demonstrations that have blocked free movement in both directions through the Lachin corridor.
+The hearing was part of a larger case that Armenia filed in 2020 alleging Azerbaijan "has breached a convention against racial discrimination".

-On February 22, 2023 the court reached a legally binding ruling after a 13–2 vote, thus satisfying the request from Armenia by applying the interim measure and demanding that Azerbaijan: "take all measures at its disposal to ensure unimpeded movement of persons, vehicles and cargo along the Lachin corridor in both directions," The court declined Armenia’s request to order Azerbaijan to "cease its orchestration and support of the alleged 'protests' in Lachin corridor," considering this further measure unwarranted given the previously approved directive.
+On 22 February 2023 the court reached a legally binding ruling after a 13–2 vote, thereby satisfying the request from Armenia and ordering Azerbaijan to "take all measures at its disposal to ensure unimpeded movement of persons, vehicles and cargo along the Lachin corridor in both directions," The court declined Armenia's request to order Azerbaijan to "cease its orchestration and support of the alleged 'protests' in Lachin corridor," considering this further measure unwarranted given the previously approved directive.

-The court also stated that Armenia had not provided sufficient evidence that Azerbaijan is disrupting the supply of natural gas to ratify Armenia's additional request to direct Azerbaijan to "immediately fully restore and refrain from disrupting or impeding the provision of natural gas and other public utilities to Nagorno-Karabakh.”
+The court also stated that Armenia had not provided sufficient evidence that Azerbaijan is disrupting the supply of natural gas to ratify Armenia's additional request to direct Azerbaijan to "immediately fully restore and refrain from disrupting or impeding the provision of natural gas and other public utilities to Nagorno-Karabakh."
 On the same day the court unanimously rejected the counterclaim filed by Azerbaijan, requesting for provisional measures against Armenia on alleged transportation and placing of mines.
-To date, Azerbaijan has ignored the decisions of the ICJ.
+To date, Azerbaijan has ignored the ICJ order.

 European Court of Human Rights

-On December 14, 2022, Armenia applied to the ECHR requesting to oblige Azerbaijan to unblock Lachin corridor and to apply interim measures.
-In turn, Azerbaijan applied to the ECHR on December 22, demanding to annul the decision to apply measures against itself and to impose interim measures against Armenia.
-In response to this, in January 2023, the Armenian side provided the ECHR with information about the humanitarian crisis caused by the blockade and requested intervention in resolving the issue from the Committee of Ministers of the Council of Europe, which controls implementation of the decisions of the ECHR.
+On 14 December 2022, Armenia applied to the ECHR requesting it to order Azerbaijan to unblock Lachin corridor.
+In turn, Azerbaijan applied to the ECHR on 22 December, demanding to annul the decision to apply measures against itself and to impose interim measures against Armenia.
+PACE monitors independently concluded that despite Azerbaijan's denial of the existence of a blockade – "the movement of persons, vehicles and cargo along the Lachin corridor is severely obstructed" describing it as an "unlawful and illegitimate obstruction".
+The mirror application that Azerbaijan brought against Armenia was rejected by the ECHR.

-On January 17, the ECHR sent an urgent notice on the issue of the Lachin corridor to the Committee of Ministers of the Council of Europe satisfying the request made by Armenia and also rejected Azerbaijan's request to take measures against Armenia.
+On 17 January, the ECHR sent an urgent notice on the issue of the Lachin corridor to the Committee of Ministers of the Council of Europe satisfying the request made by Armenia and also rejected Azerbaijan's request to take measures against Armenia.